nishita-dev199/nishita-dev199/README.md

 - 🧠 I love solving complex algorithmic problems and optimizing code performance
 - 🌍 Passionate about using AI to solve real-world problems
-- 📚 Always learning new technologies and staying updated with the latest in ML/AI
+- 📚 Always learning new technologies and staying updated with the latest in Tech
 - 🎯 Goal-oriented developer who believes in writing clean, maintainable code

 ---